Peace, harmony, and lifelong learning are Liz's passions. She's outspoken on education and childhood and is an activist in local politics.

-Who Are "These People?"
+Who Are LGBT People?

-The initials, "LGBT" stand for "Lesbian, Gay, Bisexual (and) Transgender."
+The initials LGBT stand for "Lesbian, Gay, Bisexual and Transgender."
 It seems that bringing up this topic opens a can of worms each and every time.
 There is no need for this to be the case.
 The fact is, not one of the persons who fit into these particular "boxes," ( much as I dislike labeling people), deserves the vilification they receive on an almost daily basis.

 Oh, how it dismays me to see one group dismiss another as "Those People!"
-It is the second word that counts--we are all people!
+It is the second word that counts—we are all people!
 Some of us associate with and affiliate ourselves with various communities.
 So what?
 There are assorted political groups; different religions; those who do not subscribe to religion and various races.
 None of that changes our underlying humanity.
 We all still bleed red blood and share the same four blood types; we all still have feelings that can be hurt; we all will eventually die, for none of us are immortal.

 The problems stem from learned attitudes.
 It is ironic that these attitudes of intolerance, bigotry, and yes, hatred, are taught by the very institutions claiming to teach love, tolerance and to not judge others.
 That's right: churches and religions.

-What really irks me is that these self-righteous folks try to use (actually twist) their religious teachings to justify their personal prejudices--in the case of Christianity, the very basis of their teaching centers around "love thy neighbor," and "judge not lest ye be judged."
+What really irks me is that self-righteous folks try to use (actually twist) their religious teachings to justify their personal prejudices—in the case of Christianity, the very basis of their teaching centers around "love thy neighbor," and "judge not lest ye be judged."
 The haters do not practice what they preach, making them hypocrites of the first water.

-Conversation between two friends, one of whom is looking for a good mechanic.
+Here is a hypothetical conversation between two friends, one of whom is looking for a good mechanic.

 Person A: My darn car broke down again, and I need a mechanic.
 The last guy I went to cheated me!